 For further details of the degree course in Czech (with Slovak) please go to the Course Handbooks.
 Prospective students (and parents) can also meet and talk with teaching staff directly at the ‘Russian and other Slavonic Languages’ or ‘Modern Languages’ open days.

-Beginners can choose from many different dictionaries, but Josef Fronek’s have been well-received by users for their clarity of presentation.
-The most recent editions are given below, but any edition can be used:
+Beginners can choose from many different dictionaries, but Josef Fronek’s are popular for their clarity of presentation.
+The most recent editions are given below, but other editions can be used too:

 - Josef Fronek, Velký česko-anglický slovník (Prague: Leda, 2013).
 (Large, Czech-English.)